 Begins at State Route 430, passes through woodlands and farmland, ends at the Mayville lakefront area [which passes the top of Chautauqua Lake].
 Park at the Rt 394 crossing of the trail in Mayville.

-Village of Mayville Trail (1.5 miles)
+The Village of Mayville Trail (1.5 miles)

 Runs from the lakefront area by State Route 394 to State Route 430 by the State Department of Transportation facility.
+This trail is asphalt paved.

 When the trail meets Rt 430, you need to turn left onto Honeysette Rd.
 (While the trail does continue past Rt 430, it stops about ¾ mile from Rt 430.)
 Take Honeysette over the bridge, (from which you can see the end of the trail from Rt 430) till it comes to a ‘T’ and turn left onto Plank Road, a highway.
 Go ¾ mile till you see the overhead high tension electric lines and the entrance to the trail on your right.